GriffinSar/Project-Two--Trek-Quiz/README.md

 I used code from this page to help me style the shows page so that text showed when you hovered over the images.
 I added and adjusted the code to work for my project https://makitweb.com/html-how-to-show-text-above-image-on-hover/

+I used code from this page to help  me build my dropdown menu for my Nav bar.
+I adjusted the code to work for my specific project. https://www.w3schools.com/howto/howto_css_dropdown.asp

 ### Technologies

 - The project was primarily written in HTML , CSS and JavaScript.